 vRealize Automation Cloud and 8.1 offered a number of roles at the Service and Project level for awhile now.
-With the July 2020 release in vRealize Automation Cloud, we have the ability to expand beyond the predefined roles currently offered in the services.
+With the July 2020 release in vRealize Automation Cloud and vRealize Automation (vRA) 8.2, we have the ability to expand beyond the predefined roles currently offered in the services.
 Previously we could set an Administrator, User/Member, and Viewer role across the services.
 The screenshot below shows my user account, which has been configured as an Organization Owner.
 This means I can add other users or groups to this Organization, give them access to services assigned to the Org, and set their service roles.
 Each service has it’s own set of roles, however they are generally the same, in terms of permissions, as the roles displayed for Cloud Assembly.

 As an administrator, I can also create Projects in the Organization and assign users, including defining their role.
 I’ve made Vincent a Project Administrator.
 That means Vincent can configure most aspects of a project.
 I won’t go into all the permissions for each role.
 You can take a look at role permissions at the service and project level in the product documentation.
 As a defined user within Identity and Access Management, I can add Vincent and others to custom roles as well, more on that shortly.